-Capital gain and income distributions by the fund result in a reduction in the net asset value of the fund's shares.
-Investors should consider the tax implications of buying shares prior to a distribution.
+Capital gain distributions by the fund result in a reduction in the net asset value of the fund's shares.
+Investors should consider the tax implications of buying shares just prior to a capital gain distribution.

-The price of shares purchased at that time may include the amount of a forthcoming distribution.
-Those purchasing fund shares at a time when the fund has realized but not yet distributed income or capital gains that is reflected in the price of the shares will subsequently receive a partial return of their investment capital upon payment of the distribution, which will be taxable to them as a dividend or other fund distribution, as described above.
+The price of shares purchased at that time includes the amount of the forthcoming distribution.
+Those purchasing just prior to a distribution will subsequently receive a partial return of their investment capital upon payment of the distribution, which will be taxable to them.